-The expression (find-system-path 'pref-file) returns the platform- and user-specific preference file path. allows site-specific configuration for preference defaults.
+If the user-specific preferences file does not exist, and the file "racket-prefs.rktd" in the "defaults" collection does exist, then it is used for the initial preference settings.
+(See §18.2 "Libraries and Collections" for more information about collections.)
+This file thus allows site-specific configuration for preference defaults.
 To set up such a configuration, start DrRacket and configure the preferences to your liking.
 Then, exit DrRacket and copy your preferences file into the "defaults" collection as "racket-prefs.rktd".
 Afterward, users who have no preference settings already will get the preference settings that you chose.